– General Introduction –

 He also appeared on the Game Show Network’s cash game show, High Stakes Poker.

 Ferguson was one of the founders and director of the now-defunct online poker room, Full Tilt Poker.

 → Scandals ←

 This event shook the poker world to its core.
 In 2011, the US Department of Justice indicted the heads of the three biggest online poker rooms, PokerStars, Full Tilt and Cereus (Absolute Poker/Ultimate Bet).
-The charges were violating UIGEA (Unlawful Internet Gambling Enforcement Act of 2006), and – more importantly – money laundering and bank fraud.
+The charges originally were violating UIGEA (Unlawful Internet Gambling Enforcement Act of 2006).
+However, later that year, the management at Full Tilt faced additional charges of money laundering and bank fraud.

-However, Full Tilt Poker and its directors – Ferguson, Howard Lederer and Rafael Furst – faced even more legal trouble.
-According to a civil suit, they were running Full Tilt as a Ponzi scheme.
+According to a civil suit filed by the DoJ, Full Tilt Poker and its directors – Ferguson, Howard Lederer and Rafael Furst – were running Full Tilt as a Ponzi scheme.
 They were using player funds to pay themselves and their investors.

-Ferguson and his partners agreed to pay out their players to avoid criminal charges.
+Ferguson and his partners agreed to settle to avoid criminal charges.
+PokerStars bought FT, and agreed to reimburse its player pool as part of the deal.
 However, the payout process was lengthy and arduous, with many players not receiving their money for years – and some, not even to this day.

 Due to these events, all of the major poker rooms were shut down in the US on April 15th, 2011.
 This is what is commonly referred to as “Black Friday” in the online poker community.